 Tuition is based on your student level.
 Click tuition for summer rates.
 Tuition rates for auditing a course are the same as taking them for credit.

 If you are a current Notre Dame student participating in a credit-bearing internship in the summer, you will be charged tuition for the internship; however, you are eligible for an internship exemption and will receive a scholarship toward your internship credits.
-Scholarship is placed on your student account at the end of the month before statements are released and tuition might be accessed at different times throughout the month.
+The scholarship is placed on your student account at the end of the month before statements are released and tuition might be accessed at different times throughout the month.
 Expect a gap between the tuition being charged to your account and the scholarship being placed on your account.

 Federal loans (Direct Loans and Direct PLUS Loans) and private educational loans are available to assist students with their Summer Session financing needs.
 Information and application procedures are available on the Financial Aid website

 You can add courses through insideND through the posted Add Deadlines and you can drop courses through insideND through the posted Drop Deadlines (for a full refund).
 Add and drop dates are posted at Registration Dates and Deadlines.
-Please keep in mind, the system does not allow you to drop all of the classes on your schedule; therefore, if you have one remaining on your schdule which you need to drop, you must send a request to drop to firstname.lastname@example.org.
+Please keep in mind, the system does not allow you to drop all of the classes on your schedule; therefore, if you have one remaining on your schedule which you need to drop, you must send a request to drop to email@example.com.

 A couple of helpful hints:

 Because the system does not allow you to drop your last class.
 Try adding the course you want to take before you drop the one you don't want to take.
-If that doesn't work because of a time-conflict, you can try adding a different course and adding and dropping until you get the course you want to take.
-To make it easier, you can email email@example.com or call the Office of the Registrar at (574) 631-7043.
+If that doesn't work because of a time conflict, you can try adding a different course and adding and dropping until you get the course you want to take.
+To make it easier, you can email firstname.lastname@example.org or call the Office of the Registrar at (574) 631-7043.
 You can also stop by our office at 300 Grace Hall.